Install OneAgent on Linux

 OneAgent command-line installer provides more options to customize your installation.

-Paste the command into your terminal window and execute it.
-You'll need root access only to start OneAgent installation.
+Paste the command into your terminal window and run it.
+You only need root access to start OneAgent installation.
 Elevated privileges are dropped as soon as Dynatrace OneAgent is deployed.

 sudo /bin/sh Dynatrace-OneAgent-Linux-1.0.0.sh